vikputthiscodeongit/js-helpers/README.md

     class: "example-div",
     id: "example-div-1",
     ariaHidden: "true",
-    text: "This is an example."
+    textContent: "This is an example."
 };

 createEl("div", ATTRS);